labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 How to fill a gene cart with some Genomic Objects?
 --------------------------------------------------

-Some MicroScope’s tools allow the possibility to save Genomic Objects into a gene cart.
+Some MicroScope's tools allow the possibility to save Genomic Objects into a gene cart.
 Overall, check for the availability of a **EXPORT TO GENE** CART button above a Genomic Objects list.

-1. Click on the **EXPORT TO GENE CART** button to open the ’Export Interface’ popup.
+1. Click on the **EXPORT TO GENE CART** button to open the 'Export Interface' popup.

 .. image:: img/bas21.png

-2. Select your ’destination’ cart in the select menu.
+2. Select your 'destination' cart in the select menu.
 (Create a new one if necessary by clicking on the **NEW CART** button).
 3. Click on the **SAVE** button.
-4. All the Genomic Objects listed below the **EXPORT TO GENE CART** button will be transferred and saved into your ’destination’ cart.
+4. All the Genomic Objects listed below the **EXPORT TO GENE CART** button will be transferred and saved into your 'destination' cart.